brennanaba/ImmuneBuilder/README.md

 <div align="center">

-# ImmuneBuilder: Deep-Learning models fo predicting the structures of immune proteins
+# ImmuneBuilder: Deep-Learning models for predicting the structures of immune proteins

 </div>